ronchi/ai_compendium/README.md

 5. A Few Things That Transactional Attorneys Should Know About AI

 ## What is Artificial Intelligence?
-There is no one single (adequte) definition of artificial intelligence.
+There is no one single (adequate) definition of artificial intelligence.
 Fortunately, there is a "classic" formulation of AI in the categorizaion of thinking and acting, as illustrated in the following set of quotes, courtesy of AI pioneers Stuart Russell and Peter Norvig in their book "[Artificial Intelligence: A Modern Approach](https://people.eecs.berkeley.edu/~russell/aima/)" (4th ed., 2023):

 ### Thinking Humanly: The Cognitive Modeling Approach